 If you are coming from an AMOLED panel, the display might not be as appropriate with contrast as you would like, but it pretty much gets the job done.
-The display is vivid and true to color, however, the blacks are not as deep as seen on an AMOLED panel.
+The display is vivid and true to color; however, the blacks are not as deep as seen on an AMOLED panel.

 On a positive note, the brightness is sufficiently high.
 When cranked to full, it can easily be viewable even in direct sunlight.
 The viewing angles are wide enough and don’t incur any shades while you move sideways.

-It is a waterdrop screen which means that it sports a notch that only hosts the camera and is much smaller than the traditional one.
+It is a waterdrop screen, which means that it sports a notch that only hosts the camera and is much smaller than the traditional one.
 This type of notch design is getting increasingly popular.

 Like many other Chinese Smartphone manufacturers, Oppo also has its custom overlay over the stock android known as ColorOS.
-Oppo A7 comes with the colorOS version 5.2 which is based on Android Oreo 8.1.0.
+Oppo A7 comes with the ColorOS version 5.2 which is based on Android Oreo 8.1.0.

-However, there is a cool feature called Full Screen Multitasking lets you open an app as a floating window and chat over a video when in landscape mode.
+However, there is a cool feature called Full Screen Multitasking that lets you open an app as a floating window and chat over a video when in landscape mode.
 Only a few apps support this feature right now, but I hope that more follow suit.

 One thing that bugs me is the notification system on ColorOS.
 For instance, when you get a notification, you cannot remove them by just swiping.
 You have to swipe them and then press the bin icon to remove the notification.
 Why is there an extra step for removing a notification?
 I have no clue.

-Obviously, it all boils down to personal preference and some of you might like all the features of the ColorOS.
+Obviously, it all boils down to personal preference, and some of you might like all the features of the ColorOS.
 Nonetheless, if you are coming from stock Android, get ready for hair pulling agitation caused by the bloatware.

-As for our real-life tests, the phone performed pretty quick and we didn’t experience any lag or stutter in our moderate use during the day.
+As for our real-life tests, the phone performed pretty quick, and we didn’t experience any lag or stutter in our moderate use during the day.
 Though on light and moderate use, almost all the mid-rangers perform equally alike.
 It’s the heavy usage that demands more of a phone.

 The sound quality on the phone exceeds our expectations.
-Unlike the shrilling sound on Huawei Y9 2019, the Oppo A7 produces a crisp audio that doesn’t feel too harsh, although being loud.
+Unlike the shrilling sound on Huawei Y9 2019, the Oppo A7 produces crisp audio that doesn’t feel too harsh, although being loud.

 Oppo somehow managed to pile Snapdragon 450 into a phone with a price that just can’t justify the specs

 if you are an avid gamer, you’ll notice a constant stutter in the processing of graphics even though the game mode turned to on.
-The phone has a hard time getting from one app to other and reloads the apps every time you switch to another one.
-This shows the poor RAM management in the phone.
+The phone has a hard time getting from one app to another and reloads the apps every time you switch to another one.
+This shows the poor RAM management on the phone.
 Even with Hyperboost technology, Oppo A7 fails to deliver in extensive gaming.

 On our moderate usage, the phone consumed 11% battery in just one hour.
-Normal usage primarily consists of browsing social media, playing a video or two and other day-to-day works.
+Normal usage primarily consists of browsing social media, playing a video or two, and other day-to-day works.

-We noticed that Oppo phones, though offering dual camera setup as per the contemporary norm, don’t make full use of it.
+We noticed that Oppo phones, though offering dual-camera setup as per the contemporary norm, don’t make full use of it.
 There are a lot fewer modes than we see on Huawei phones like the Huawei Nova 3i, which also falls in the same category.

 Here are some sample pictures of the phones to get you an idea of what we are talking about.

-We noticed that the HDR mode treats the picture aggressively and sometimes pops the colors up unwantedly that clearly looks artificial but sometimes it doesn’t do so at all so an inconsistent pattern in the HDR treatment of pictures can clearly be seen.
+We noticed that the HDR mode treats the picture aggressively and sometimes pops the colors up unwantedly that clearly looks artificial, but sometimes it doesn’t do so at all, so an inconsistent pattern in the HDR treatment of pictures can clearly be seen.

 Within the most competitive market segment right now, we really don’t think Oppo A7 is going to gather much attention as it really lacks the footprint of a device that aims to leave its impression.